ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 Below you can see an image inserted into the editor content with Easy Image.
 When you hover it with your mouse, the editable areas (the image and its caption) become outlined.

 {@img assets/img/easyimage_01.png Easy Image in the editor content}

+You can find some additional information about the Easy Image service in the [Cloud Services - Easy Image Overview](https://docs.ckeditor.com/cs/latest/guides/overview.html#easy-image) guide.

 ## Custom Styles with Classes